What is Open Access (OA)?

 Why is it necessary?

 Recent years have seen a major global movement develop to minimise access barriers, encouraged by the opportunities that internet technologies bring.

-It is felt by many that publically funded research should be easily available, not only to other researchers but also to members of the public.
-This belief is being reflected in grant conditions specified by various funding bodies, notably the Wellcome Trust and most of the Research Councils in the UK (UKRI).
-These bodies are stipulating that individuals in receipt of research grants must deposit their research results in freely available research repositories, either discipline based or institutional.
+It is argued that publicly funded research should be available, not only to other researchers but also to members of the public.
+This is being reflected in grant conditions specified by funding bodies, notably the Wellcome Trust and most of the Research Councils in the UK (UKRI).
+These stipulate that researchers getting grants must make the results freely available in repositories, either discipline based or institutional.

 Research repositories, also known as open archives, may include theses, research papers, conference papers and books.
 Research articles can be deposited as pre-prints, post-prints or both.
 These repositories should comply with the OAI-PMH (Open Archives Initiative Protocol for Metadata Harvesting) protocol so that documents can be located from any internet access point.

 Subject repositories are organised around a discipline so will contain research material from a number of different institutions.